deivuh/deivuh.github.io/source/_posts/2013-12-15-bypassing-a-nat-slash-firewall-by-reverse-ssh-tunneling.markdown

 ##My setup with Tomato and a VPS##

-I have a VPS accesible from anywhere, and a WRT54GL router with Tomato firmware at my home network which can access to my HomePC.
+I have a VPS accesible from anywhere, and a [WRT54GL](http://en.wikipedia.org/wiki/Linksys_WRT54G_series#WRT54GL router) with [Tomato firmware](http://www.polarcloud.com/tomato) at my home network which can access to my HomePC.
 Since both hosts do stay on 24/7 is possible to use them to keep an open SSH connection between them.

 So, including those to the equation, the solution setup would be:

    * The router creates an SSH connection with port forwarding to the VPS
    * When needed, from my laptop I can connect from anywhere to my VPS
    * Then from the VPS, a reverse SSH tunnel is made from the listening port through the established connection
    * From the router I can just Wake on LAN my Home PC, and access through another ssh connection o any other way.